 Analysts expect the global scandium market to grow at a compound annual growth rate of above 11 percent between 2020 and 2025.
 "The major factors driving the growth of the market studied are the accelerating usage in solid oxide fuel cells, and the rising demand for aluminum-scandium alloys," notes ReportLinker.

 Despite the lack of known, stable supply, scientists and engineers have been working hard to develop new products incorporating the metal.
 Scandium's potential in high-tech applications is well documented.
 Highlights of the metal's properties include:

-- Can be used in the creation of stronger, corrosion-resistant, heat-tolerant and weldable aluminum alloys for lightweight aircraft and automobiles.
+- It can be used in the creation of stronger, corrosion-resistant, heat-tolerant and weldable aluminum alloys for lightweight aircraft and automobiles.

-- Outstanding electrical properties and heat resistance valuable for solid oxide fuel cells.
+- Its outstanding electrical properties and heat resistance are valuable for solid oxide fuel cells.

 This is an updated version of an article originally published by the Investing News Network in 2014.

 Don't forget to follow us @INN_Resource for real-time news updates!